PinknMatter/Pokemon-API/README.md

 ## Project
 This p5.js project is inspired by retro pokemon games where the avatar is seen looking through grass, it calles to a pokemon API https://pokeapi.co/, that list through pokemon names finds their sprite image and displays them in a random order using object orientated programming.
 It them generates grass on top which the user can looking through and see different types of pokemon.

-## Known Issues
+## Known Issues / The Future
-The browser will run out of memory after a short period of time, I would like to add a feature similiar to wheres waldo where the user will have to search for a specific pokemon.
+The browser will run out of memory after a short period of time I would like to add a feature similiar to wheres waldo where the user will have to search for a specific pokemon.
+Originally wanted to display some data with the pokemon or group them with common data like their habitat